leotac/ELPP-IP/README_pre.md

 where $c_{ij}\in \mathbb{R}$ are the arc costs, and
 $x_{ij}$ are binary arc variables that take value 1 if the arc $(i,j)$ belongs to the path.

-This formulation, however, is not sufficient to guarantee that the optimal path will be *elementary*.
+This formulation, if solved to optimality, will typically not give you an *elementary* path: these constraints are not sufficient to avoid the presence of cycles, or subtours, in the graph induced by the value of the variables $x_{ij}$.

 There are mainly two ways to ensure this is the case:
 - polynomial-size formulations, that have a size (number of variables and constraints) which is polynomial w.r.t. the size of the graph *G*